-The SBWIB has a well-established Rapid Response program that for over three decades has assisted tens of thousands of workers displaced from hundreds of companies that have terminated operations or experienced significant cutbacks to their workforce.
-Rapid Response and Layoff Aversion activities triggered by a WARN notification from the state are coordinated by the SBWIB's Rapid Response Coordinator.
-The Coordinator initiates contact with businesses to determine the type of service needed and assembles a team to present the services available to affected employees.
-The team may include representatives from the local AJCC, state EDD, and local partners to assist in managing career transition.
-In cases where a business has locations in multiple local areas within a region or impacts a neighboring local area, WDBs from impacted areas will collaborate to implement a regional strategy.
+The SBWIB's Rapid Response program has assisted thousands of workers displaced from hundreds of companies for over three decades.
+Rapid Response activities triggered by a WARN notification from the state are managed by the SBWIB's Rapid Response Coordinator.
+The Coordinator initiates contact with businesses to determine the services needed and assembles a team to present information to the affected employees with the goal of easing the impact of the layoff and minimizing the duration of unemployment.
+The team may include representatives from the AJCC, state EDD, Department of Labor, Office of Immigrant Affairs, Covered California, and other local partners.
+In cases where a business has locations in multiple areas within a region or impacts a neighboring local area, WDBs from impacted areas collaborate to implement a regional strategy.

-Services available to impacted workers include information on filing unemployment insurance benefit claims, workshops, career counseling, job search and placement assistance, financial planning, health care options, managing retirement accounts, specialized veteran services and rapid reemployment services.
+Services available to impacted workers include information on filing unemployment insurance benefit claims, workshops, career counseling, job search and placement assistance, financial planning, health care options, managing retirement accounts, specialized veteran services, and rapid reemployment services.

 While the SBWIB's Rapid Response system is highly effective, preventing business closures and layoffs are priorities.
-To that end, the SBWIB co-leads a Regional Economic Development (RED) team in partnership with the Los Angeles County Economic Development Corporation (LAEDC), GO Biz - The California Governor's Office of

-Business and Economic Development, Southern California Edison, and municipal economic development directors.
-The RED team is a business retention, layoff aversion, and business attraction strategy that engages business in advance of a WARN notice and is delivered in addition to other layoff aversion activities.
+SBWIB engages with multiple partners such as the Los Angeles County Economic Development Corporation (LAEDC), GO Biz - The California Governor's Office of Business and Economic Development, Southern California Edison, local chambers of commerce, and municipal economic development directors to conduct business assessments and business retention plans for companies that are identified as at risk, experiencing or anticipating financial challenges, or that are considering relocation.